Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Brownian bridge regularity of regular ensembles

-In this section, we will prove our result Theorem~\ref{t.rnbound.new} concerning Brownian regularity of standard bridges derived from curves in elements of regular Brownian Gibbs ensemble sequences.
+In this section, we will prove our principal results -- notably Theorems~\ref{t.rnbound} and~\ref{t.airytail.ln} -- concerning Brownian regularity of standard bridges derived from curves in regular ensembles.
 Throughout the section, the value of $\const$ be specified to satisfy the general condition~(\ref{e.constvalue}) and as well a new constraint, equalling

-As we prepare for the proof, we first mention that the parabolic invariance Lemma~\ref{l.parabolicinv} in essence allows us to reduce immediately to the case where $K=0$ (see the actual proof later in the section for a precise explanation of this application).
+As we prepare for the proofs of these theorems, we first mention that the parabolic invariance Lemma~\ref{l.parabolicinv} in essence allows us to reduce immediately to the case where $K=0$ in the theorems' statements (see the actual proofs later in the section for a precise explanation in this regard).
 As we develop the tools that we will use, we will make this choice.

 \begin{proposition} Let $\ipdval \in [1,\eln/2)$.
 For any $i \in \intint{k}$ and $A \subseteq \mc{C}_{0,0}\big([0,\ipdval],\R\big)$ any measurable collection of standard bridges on $[0,\ipdval]$,